yunfeixie233/TextArena/textarena/envs/games/README.md

 - update README for wildTicTacToe
 - update README for UltimateTicTacToe
 - update README for Othello
+- update README for MemoryGame

-- update code/README for SimpleNegotiation
+- update README for SimpleNegotiation

 ## code, readme & test-run
 - update code/README for IteratedPrisonersDilemma [extra]
 - update code/README for LetterAuction
-- update code/README for MemoryGame

 - update code/README for ScenarioPlanning
 - update code/README for SimpleBlindAuction